TheWisker/Shikai/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to fix a bug
+about: Create a report about a bug
 title: "[BUG] Title"
 labels: bug
 assignees: TheWisker